 Government agencies, nongovernmental organizations, hospitals, advocacy organizations, and professional associations are eager to share the information and knowledge they have acquired, and frequently do so on their websites.
 Those sites are easily discoverable with a few well-worded searches in a Web search engine.
 A close examination of the source is always recommended to ensure its authority and accuracy of the information provided.

 Many useful sources of information can be found in what is called the grey literature, which is anything not produced by a commercial publisher.
-Government documents, reports, fact sheets, practice guidelines, conference proceedings, and theses or dissertations are some of the many nonjournal types of ...
+Government documents, reports, fact sheets, practice guidelines, conference proceedings, and theses or dissertations are some ...